-Microsoft continued to remain the most imitated brand for phishing attempts in the April-June quarter, as cybercriminals used the brand to steal individuals’ personal information or payment credentials, researchers said on Thursday.
+Researchers said that Microsoft continued to remain the most imitated brand for phishing attempts in the April-June quarter, as cybercriminals used the brand to steal individuals’ personal information or payment credentials on Thursday.

 Forty-five percent of all brand phishing attempts were related to Microsoft in Q2 (up to six points from Q1 2021).

 Shipping company DHL maintained its position as the second-most impersonated brand, with 26 percent of all phishing attempts related to it, as criminals continue to take advantage of the growing reliance on online shopping, according to Check Point Research (CPR), the threat intelligence arm of Check Point Software Technologies.

 Cybercriminals are continually increasing their attempts to steal peoples’ personal data by impersonating leading brands.
 In fact, in the run up to Amazon Prime Day in Q2, more than 2,300 new domains were registered about Amazon,- Omer Dembinsky, Data Research Group Manager at Check Point Software.